Costa-Alexandre/Costa-Alexandre/README.md

 --------------------

 I started my career as an Economist in the fast-paced civil aviation industry, where my team led the successful privatization of major Brazilian airports.
 However, I soon discovered my true passion lay in coding.
 Self-teaching programming languages enabled me to excel in my role.
 This realization drove me to pursue a formal education in Software Engineering, further fueling my dedication to this field.
-I'm writing my Bachelor's Thesis and finishing my Capstone project at CODE University.
+I'm writing my Bachelor's Thesis at CODE University.

 * 🌍  I'm based in Berlin, Germany
 * ✉️  You can contact me at [alexandre.costa@code.berlin](mailto:alexandre.costa@code.berlin)
-* 🚀  I'm currently a Fullstack Web Developer for [Formlabs](https://formlabs.com), a 3D printing technology developer and manufacturer based in Massachusetts, USA.
+* 🚀  I'm currently a Software Engineer in a Stealth Mode StartUp from Berlin, Germany.
 * 🧠  I'm eager to learn C# and Unity next

 <a href="https://www.github.com/Costa-Alexandre" target="_blank" rel="noreferrer"><img